robertschmidt54/AdvancedUnixTutorial/README.md

 \D | any non digit character. | '\d\d\D\d\d' will match any 4 digits seperated by a non digit like '12A34'
 \S | any non whitespace character. | 'a\Sb' will match the letters a, and b seperated by a non white space character.
 \+ | match one or more of previous character. |'a+' will find words that have one or more 'a' in them.
-\* | match zero or more of previous character. | 'This.\*Rocks' will match the words This and Rocks seperated by any number of characters.
+\* | match zero or more of previous character. | 'This.\*Rocks' will match the words This and Rocks separated by any number of characters.
 {...} | can be used to specify number of matches | p{3} will match words with exactly 3 p's.
 (...) | specify a group of characters to match. | A(nt\|pple) will match Ant or Apple.
 This differs from [...] in that [...] matches individual characters while (...) matches groups of characters.
 [...] | match one of the characters in the brackets. | [bc]at will match cat and bat.